lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 ## Parsing Command Line Arguments

-To make it easier to set everything from the input video file to which model and device is to be used, we will use command line arguments to the application.
-To parse the command line arguments we make use of the "gflags" helper library that comes with the OpenVINO toolkit samples.
-Here we will briefly go over the primary functions that were used, for reference the full source code for the gflags library may be found in the OpenVINO tookit samples directory:
+To make it easier to set everything from the input video file to which model and device is to be used, command line arguments to the application will be used.
+To parse the command line arguments, the application will use the "gflags" helper library that comes with the OpenVINO toolkit samples.
+Here we will briefly go over the primary functions that are used, for reference the full source code for the gflags library may be found in the OpenVINO toolkit samples directory:

 ```bash
 /opt/intel/computer_vision_sdk/deployment_tools/inference_engine/samples/thirdparty/gflags
 ```

-To make use of the gflags library and use the supplied functions and classes, we must include the main header file:
+To make use of the gflags library and use the supplied functions and classes, the main header file must be included:

 ```cpp
 #include <gflags/gflags.h>
 ```

-This is done in the main header file "face_detection.hpp" where all the command line arguments are defined using the following steps:
+This is done in the main header file "face_detection.hpp" where all the command line arguments are defined using the following steps.

 ### Create the Argument